MFakouri/pyDRT-Peak-Analysis-/README.md

   - FWHM (Full Width at Half Maximum)
 - Automatic export of the peak parameters to a CSV file.
 - Automatic saving of the resulting figure.
+- Standalone Windows executable available; no Python or MATLAB installation or additional configuration required.

 ## Original pyDRTtools